-Outsource to Optimize Your Operations and Give Your Company a Competitive Advantage
+Outsource Game Development to Optimize Your Operations and Give Your Company a Competitive Advantage

 The good news is gaming companies have the option to outsource.
-But let’s go back to the question, “What work should your company outsource?”
-In a previous blog post, we created a layout of a well-known matrix that helps companies categorize their work efficiently.
+But let’s go back to the question, “What work should your company outsource game development work?”
+In our blog post on conducting business during COVID-19, we created a layout of a well-known matrix that helps companies categorize their work efficiently.
 It answers what work a company should keep in-house and what work a company should outsource.

 According to Philippe-Pierre Dornier’s matrix, two determining factors tell you your company should start outsourcing.
 These factors are:

 - Whether the work you need to do is essential to your company’s operations but is a non-core activity (e.g., data entry work)